omprakashselvaraj/DiamondPricePrediction/README.md

-#Diamond Price Prediction
 Diamond Price Prediction is an application to predict the price of diamond by their properties.

-#URL
 Run this App https://diamond-priceprediction.herokuapp.com/